tcrundall/chronostar-dev-docs/docs/source/component/basecomponent.rst

 BaseComponent
 =============

-Abstract base class for Components

-The abstract base class for initial conditions pool objects.
-These objects manage a pool of initial conditions which :class:`Model` uses to initialise a fit.
+Abstract base class for Components.
+These objects serve as building blocks of a :class:`BaseMixture`.
+A Component encapsulates its parameterisation and log probability estimation of samples.
+A Component will ideally map onto real stellar associations.

 .. class:: BaseComponent